vuejs/docs/src/tutorial/src/step-8/description.md

 + <li v-for="todo in filteredTodos">
 ```

-A computed property tracks other reactive state used in its computation as dependencies, and will automatically update when its dependencies change.
+A computed property tracks other reactive state used in its computation as dependencies.
+It caches the result and automatically updates it when its dependencies change.

 Now, try to add the `filteredTodos` computed property and implement its computation logic!
 If implemented correctly, checking off a todo when hiding completed items should instantly hide it as well.